The Insight Source Blog

 It’s never a good feeling being left to your own devices with a new product.
-Training is a crucial aspect to becoming successful with a fleet management system.
+Training is a crucial aspect of becoming successful with fleet management systems.

 The initial learning curve of new software.
 They loved the flexibility of being able to call their Account Manager to set up one-on-one training to better understand different aspects and features of the solution and also the capability of bringing their employees into the conversation to ask questions of their own.

-Best Practice: Find out what kind of training and support your potential GPS fleet management system provider offers.
+Best Practice: Find out what kind of training and support your potential providers of fleet management systems offer.
 If it’s important to you to have someone you can reach out to when you have questions or technical issues when it’s convenient for you, then factor that in when looking at different providers.

 Several months into using their new fleet management system with GPS Insight, one customer commented how after that time, they found the system to be an indispensable part of their workflow.